 Whisman, M. A., Dixon, A. E., & Johnson, B. (1997).
 Therapists’ perspectives of couple problems and treatment issues in couple therapy.
 Journal of Family Therapy, 20, 59-76.

-Dawn Goers, MA is a Pro Bono Therapist and the Intake Manager at Maria Droste Counseling Center.
+Dawn Goers, MA is Private Practitioner and Intake Manager at Maria Droste Counseling Center.
 In addition to her work at Maria Droste Counseling Center she has a private practice in Castle Pines, where she works with children, adolescents and adult clients.
-She specializes in therapeutic interventions that help to empower clients who have experienced trauma, grief and loss and who have had relationship issues with an emphasis in infidelity work.
+She specializes in therapeutic interventions that help to empower clients who have experienced trauma, grief and loss, and who have had relationship issues with an emphasis in infidelity work.

 If you would like to speak to a therapist about this subject or about any other issue you may be experiencing, contact the Maria Droste Access Center at 303-867-4600.